MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```

-## Create a class named "BankAccount" that implements static members
+## Create a class named BankAccount that implements static members

 In this task, you create an `BankAccount` class that initializes the interest rate as a static field.